Last of the Summer Wine: Other media

 Coronet Books released a novelisation of Last of the Summer Wine in 1974.
 Written by Roy Clarke as an unbroadcast original story, the novel featured Compo, Clegg and Blamire helping their friend, Sam, enjoy one last night with a glam girl.
 The book became the basis for the Last of the Summer Wine film, Getting Sam Home, with Blamire being replaced by Foggy.
 In 1983, Granada Books published a slightly different version of the first novel with Foggy in it instead of Blamire.
 In the late 1980s, Roy Clarke wrote two novels featuring Compo, Clegg, and Seymour.
 The books were published by Penguin Books under the series heading Summer Wine Chronicles, and were titled Gala Week and The Moonbather.
 Clarke later adapted The Moonbather into a stage play.
+An audio cassette of Gala Week, narrated by Peter Sallis, was released in 1988.

 In the early 1980s, a daily comic strip based on the show was drawn by Roger Mahoney and appeared in the Daily Star.
 A compilation of these strips, published by Express Books, was released in 1983.

 In 1993, the Summer Wine Appreciation Society asked their members for their favourite musical themes from Last of the Summer Wine.
 Ronnie Hazlehurst used the resulting list for an independently released CD collection titled Last of the Summer Wine: Original Music from the TV Series.
 BBC Radio released audio-only versions of episodes starting in 1995.
 Peter Sallis provided narration to compensate for the loss of the televised visual elements.
 All twelve audio episodes were released in CD format.

 In 1976, a selection of early scripts from the series was published as Last of the Summer Wine Scripts.
 A companion guide to the show, Last of the Summer Wine: The Finest Vintage, was released in 2000.
 The book was written by Morris Bright and Robert Ross and chronicled the show from its inception through the end of the 2000 series.
 Included were interviews with cast and crew, a character guide, and an episode guide.
 Both the companion guide and its updated 30th anniversary version are now out of print.
 A release by journalist Andrew Vine titled Last of the Summer Wine: The Inside Story of the World's Longest-running Comedy Programme covered the entire series, including the story of the final words of the series.
 It was released on 16 August 2010.
 On 5 November 2012, a new book titled Last of the Summer Wine - From the Directors Chair was released and written by producer and director Alan J.W.
 Bell.
+2023 saw the publication of 50 Years of Last of the Summer Wine: An Appreciation by author Miles Eaton.
+The book was released to coincide with the 50th anniversary of the first broadcast of the sitcom.